stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>If A is a product of CM fields, it returns the complex conjugate of the argument.</em>

 > <pre><b>IsConjugateStable</b>(O::AlgEtQOrd) -> BoolElt,AlgEtQOrd</pre>
-<em>Returns wheter O is conjugate stable and the complex conjugate.</em>
+<em>Given an order O in a CM-étale algebra, it returns wheter O is conjugate stable and the complex conjugate.</em>

 > <pre><b>ComplexConjugate</b>(O::AlgEtQOrd) -> AlgEtQOrd</pre>
-<em>It returns the complex conjugate of the argument.</em>
+<em>Given an order O in a CM-étale algebra, it returns the complex conjugate of the argument.</em>

 > <pre><b>IsConjugateStable</b>(I::AlgEtQIdl) -> BoolElt,AlgEtQIdl</pre>
-<em>Returns wheter O is conjugate stable and the complex conjugate.</em>
+<em>Given a fractional ideal I in a CM-étale algebra, it returns wheter I is conjugate stable and the complex conjugate.
+Note: if the order of I is not conjugate stable, then the second output will be defined over the complex conjugate of the order.</em>

 > <pre><b>ComplexConjugate</b>(I::AlgEtQIdl) -> AlgEtQIdl</pre>
-<em>If A is a product of CM fields, it returns the complex conjugate of the argument.</em>
+<em>If A is a product of CM fields, it returns the complex conjugate of the fractional ideal I. Note: if the order of I is not conjugate stable, then the output will be defined over the complex conjugate of the order.</em>

 ## List of instrinsics in AlgEtQ/ComplexMult.m:

 > <pre><b>CMType</b>(seq::SeqEnum[Map]) -> AlgEtQCMType</pre>
-<em>Given a sequence seq of homomorphisms from a CM-algebra to CC, one per conjugate pair, it returns the corresponding CMType.</em>
+<em>Given a sequence seq of homomorphisms from a CM-algebra to CC, one per conjugate pair, it returns the corresponding CMType</em>

 > <pre><b>CreateCMType</b>(seq::SeqEnum[Map]) -> AlgEtQCMType</pre>
 <em>Given a sequence seq of homomorphisms from a CM-algebra to CC, one per conjugate pair, it returns the corresponding CMType.</em>

 > <pre><b>CMType</b>( b::AlgEtQElt  ) -> AlgEtQCMType</pre>
-<em>Given a totally imginary element b, it returns the CMType PHI for which b is PHI-positive.</em>
+<em>Given a totally imginary element b, it returns the CMType PHI for which b is PHI-positive, that is, Im(phi(b))>0 for every phi in PHI.</em>

 > <pre><b>CreateCMType</b>( b::AlgEtQElt  ) -> AlgEtQCMType</pre>
 <em>Given a totally imginary element b, it returns the CMType PHI for which b is PHI-positive.</em>